poezio/slixmpp/docs/getting_started/iq.rst

 Send/Receive IQ Stanzas
 =======================

-Unlike :class:`~sleekxmpp.stanza.message.Message` and
+Unlike :class:`~slixmpp.stanza.message.Message` and
-:class:`~sleekxmpp.stanza.presence.Presence` stanzas which only use text data for basic usage, :class:`~sleekxmpp.stanza.iq.Iq` stanzas require using XML payloads, and generally entail creating a new SleekXMPP plugin to provide the necessary convenience methods to make working with them easier.
+:class:`~slixmpp.stanza.presence.Presence` stanzas which only use text data for basic usage, :class:`~slixmpp.stanza.iq.Iq` stanzas require using XML payloads, and generally entail creating a new Slixmpp plugin to provide the necessary convenience methods to make working with them easier.

 Basic Use
 ---------

-XMPP's use of :class:`~sleekxmpp.stanza.iq.Iq` stanzas is built around namespaced ``<query />`` elements.
+XMPP's use of :class:`~slixmpp.stanza.iq.Iq` stanzas is built around namespaced ``<query />`` elements.
 For clients, just sending the empty ``<query />`` element will suffice for retrieving information.
 For example, a very basic implementation of service discovery would just